zowe/docs-site/docs/user-guide/configuring-security.md

 ## Perform APF authorization of load libraries

 Zowe contains load modules that require access to make privileged z/OS security manager calls.
 These load modules are held in two load libraries which must be APF authorized.
-For more information about how to issue the `zwe init apfauth` command to perform APF authority commands, see [Make z/OS security manager calls with APF authority commands](./apf-authorize-load-library.md).
+For more information about how to issue the `zwe init apfauth` command to perform APF authority commands, see [Performing APF authorization of load libraries](./apf-authorize-load-library.md).

 ## Configure the z/OS system for Zowe